Russia imposes Soviet-style restrictions on British diplomats in Moscow | Law-Order

 Russia imposes Soviet-style restrictions on British diplomats in Moscow

-Russia on Thursday imposed Soviet-style restrictions on British diplomats, requiring them to give at least five working days' notice of any plans to travel beyond a 120-km (75-mile) radius, due to what it called London's "hostile actions".
+Russia on Thursday imposed Soviet-style restrictions on British diplomats, requiring them to give at least five working days' notice of any plans to travel beyond a 120-km (75-mile) radius, due to what it described as London's "hostile actions".

-Russia on Thursday imposed Soviet-style restrictions on British diplomats, requiring them to give at least five working days' notice of any plans to travel beyond a 120-km (75-mile) radius, due to what it called London's "hostile actions".
-Since President Vladimir Putin sent troops into Ukraine in February 2022, the West has sent Kyiv tens of billions in military aid and imposed stringent economic sanctions.
+Russia on Thursday imposed Soviet-style restrictions on British diplomats, requiring them to give at least five working days' notice of any plans to travel beyond a 120-km (75-mile) radius, due to what it described as London's "hostile actions".
+Since President Vladimir Putin sent troops into Ukraine in February 2022, the West has provided Kyiv with military aid worth tens of billions of dollars and imposed stringent economic sanctions.

 Britain is one of the loudest advocates for concerted international opposition to what Moscow calls its "special military operation" in Ukraine, and one of the leading Western suppliers of weaponry to help Ukraine defend itself.
-Britain's chargé d'affaires in Russia was summoned to the foreign ministry in Moscow on Thursday to be scolded for what Moscow said was support for the "terrorist actions" of Ukraine and for obstructing Russian diplomacy in Britain.
+Britain's chargé d'affaires in Russia was scolded at a meeting at the foreign ministry in Moscow on Thursday for what Moscow said was support for the "terrorist actions" of Ukraine and for obstructing Russian diplomacy in Britain.

 "The British side was also informed of the decision to introduce a notification procedure for the movement of employees of British diplomatic missions on the territory of our country as a response to London's hostile actions," the ministry said.
 The restrictions will put British diplomats under the toughest constraints they have experienced in Moscow since Soviet times, when travel by foreigners was severely limited and closely controlled by the KGB security service.